Learning Outcomes

 - Summary judgment allows the court to dispose of claims or defences with no real prospect of success, avoiding unnecessary trials.

-- The applicant for summary judgment must provide clear evidence and show there is no compelling reason for a trial.
+- The applicant for summary judgment must provide clear evidence and show there is no compelling reason for a trial; permission is needed if a claimant applies before the defendant acknowledges service or files a defence.

-- Interim payments provide claimants with funds before trial where liability is clear or highly likely.
+- Interim payments provide claimants with funds before trial where liability is clear or the claimant is likely to succeed; any award must be a reasonable proportion of the likely final judgment.

 Key Terms and Concepts